arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/README.md

 * Clean the actual image filename after upload.
 * Choose to turn off any of the above mentioned features.

-With the pro bulk updater you can:
+With the Image Attributes Pro bulk updater you can:

 * Update image title and alt text for images inserted into posts and custom post types.
 Not just the media library.
 [What is the difference?](https://imageattributespro.com/how-wordpress-store-image-attributes/?utm_source=github&utm_medium=readme.md)
 * Fine tune all settings.
 Choose what to update.